SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.Redis/README.md

 ```

 ## Add the DistributedRedisCache
-The next step is to Add DistributedRedisCache.
+The next step is to add DistributedRedisCache to your ServiceCollection.
 You do this in `ConfigureServices(..)` method of the startup class:
 ```
 #using SteelToe.CloudFoundry.Connector.Redis;